gPopescuGit/QA-AutomationPractice01/README.md

 -> SubmitOrderTests
 A Master-suite.xml was also added to run both suites with one command

-In order to run the test suite:
+!In order to run the project, the following are required:
+-Install Java (JDK 11 or Later)
+-Install Maven

+Commands to run the project
-cd repoLocation //set location to the repository
+cd repoLocation //set location to the downloaded files
 mvn test -DsuiteXmlFile=testSuites/Master-suite.xml //run Master-suite
 start "" "reports/index.html" //view report in browser
 ![FailedTest screenshot](reports/loginLockedUser.png)